cdscih/stairable/README.md

 ).launch().then(console.log)
 ```

-Second run `npm start` and wait for the results to be logged in the console.

-Note: you can setup a fake multithread test server running `npm run launch-fake-server` which will run on `localhost:3000`.
+Then run your server followed by the node file where you setup the class.

+### Quick test

+For a quick test just run the script `start-sample-server`, which will run a sample node server on localhost:3000, and then the `start-sample-test` one to launch a *Stairable* test on that endpoint.